 What is required to clear vegetation as part of a major project?

-To clear vegetation as part of a project of major social, economic or environmental significance, approvals under both the Native Vegetation Act 1991 and the Development Act 1993 are required.
+To clear vegetation as part of a major project or impact assessed development, approvals under both the Native Vegetation Act 1991 and the Development Act 1993 or the Planning, Development and Infrastructure Act 2016 are required.

 What is the process?

-As part of the assessment of a proposed development to which Section 48 of the Development Act applies, the Native Vegetation Council (NVC) will be provided with an environmental impact statement, public environment report or development report.
+As part of the assessment of a proposed development, the Native Vegetation Council (NVC) will be provided with an environmental impact statement, public environment report or development report.

-The NVC will comment within 8 weeks on the proposed development:
+The NVC will provide comment within 8 weeks to the planning authority on the proposed development:

 whether it avoids and minimises clearance a far as practicable

 whether there are alternatives that involve no clearance, less clearance or clearance of vegetation that is less significant (or has been degraded to a greater extent) than the vegetation proposed to be cleared